Chapter 1 - Introduction

 It keeps going to +9, and it's on your Character Sheet!
 This table is used constantly, so you'll get the first few levels memorized really fast!

 At the end of a scene, the skills used in this scene each get 1 XP.
-It doesn't matter if you succeeded or failed, but you have to know if you succeeded or not.
+It doesn't matter if you succeeded or failed, but the character must know if you succeeded or not.

 Bonus XP